God Loves People and Places

 That’s when he blew my mind.

 “No,” he said.
 “I am telling you.
-The person who had the room after Owen became a Christian too.
-I know because that’s who led me to Christ!”
+The person who had the room after Owen also found God.
+I know because that’s who introduced me to Jesus!”

-My experience with 93 Cotswold Terrace has given me an awe for God’s power and an open eye for places that God is graciously using to change and impact lives.
+My experience with 93 Cotswold Terrace has given me an awe for places and their power to enter into human stories like this one.
 I have seen even more amazing things since.
-Ask me about the Green Room, Omega House and the Healing of Waters. and I will be happy to tell you.
-The relationship of God – the Source of the Cosmos and Everything in it – to the Cosmos and Everything in it is… something profound and wonderful.
+If you see me, ask me about the Green Room in Southsea, Omega House in Somers Town, Knoke Avenue in Gordon, Benton Road in Healesville and the Healing of Waters in Location X and I will be happy to tell you.
+(Click here for the story of the Healing of Waters in Location X)

 Owen & me – catching up after a 31 year gap